 Jill absolutely loves spending time with and engaging with children.
 Their imaginations are bright lights and she looks forward to her new dream come true.

 Ashley McDowell (Blondell) is a local Baltimore resident where she began her training with Edna Lee Dance Studio at age 2.
 She then went on to train with various other local studios, including the Baltimore Ballet, Susan Ina and Dance Explosions, where she competed and had the opportunity to work with a variety of choreographers from NYC and LA.
 During her High School Career at Baltimore School for the Arts, Ashley had the rare opportunity to work with experienced Broadway dancers, as well as those who had performed with companies in NYC, Chicago and LA.

 Following High School, Ashley went on to study at The University of the Arts in Philadelphia where she received her BFA in “Jazz Performance” and shadowed Artists from Koresh Dance Company, Philadanco, Complexions, Alvin Ailey and David Parson.
-Since graduating in 2010, she has returned to Baltimore to instruct various forms of dance and is an adjudicator for On Point National Dance Competition.
+Since graduating in 2010, she has returned to Baltimore to instruct various forms of dance and is an adjudicator for On Point National Dance Competition and Elite Dance Challenge.
 She has had the opportunity to perform in two companies as well, one of which was a jazz company based out of Fairfax, VA and then was with Dissonance Dance Theatre, a Contemporary Ballet Company based out of Washington DC for two seasons.

 Ashley has a strong passion for dance and loves to share that with her students.